Shaaali/identity-apps/docs/guides/authentication/jit-user-provisioning.md

     };
     ```
     ::: info
-    For more information on this script, you can refer to the <a :href="$withBase('/guides/authentication/conditional-auth/sign-in-option-based-template/#how-it-works')">sign-in option based conditional authentication script</a>.
+    For more information on this script, refer the <a :href="$withBase('/guides/authentication/conditional-auth/sign-in-option-based-template/#how-it-works')">sign-in option based conditional authentication script</a>.
     :::
 - [Enable JIT provisioning](#enable-jit-user-provisioning)